Services

 Mobile Unit

 The mobile unit provides free and confidential HIV/AIDS testing, condoms and literature at various locations.
-If interested in receiving a HIV test, please call (904) 874-2027.
+If interested in receiving an HIV test, please call (904) 874-2027.

 Times and locations vary.
 If interested in reserving the mobile unit for participation at an event, please call